r18693616-source/ChessPilot/README.md

 ## Acknowledgments

-- Thanks to [Zai-Kun](https://github.com/Zai-Kun) for creating the chessboard detection model.
+- Thanks to [Zai-Kun](https://github.com/Zai-Kun) for creating the chessboard detection model and adding Wayland support.